Location:

 found.

-This rugged cross was erected in its current position by Mr Clampitt,
+The original rugged cross was erected in position by a Mr Clampitt,

 early in the 20th Century.
-The incised cross is on the roadside
+The incised cross was on the roadside

 face and the cemented joint, between the cross and the replacement shaft,

-can clearly be seen.
-The new shaft, which is rectangular in section, is
+could clearly be seen.
+The new shaft, which was rectangular in section,

 slightly tapered and was deliberately roughly hewn in an attempt to match

 the cross.
-The width of the shaft reduces from 13 inches (0.33 metres) at
+The width of the shaft reduced from 13 inches (0.33 metres) at

-the base to 9 inches (0.23 metres) just below the arms and it measures 7
+the base to 9 inches (0.23 metres) just below the arms and measured 7

 inches (0.18 metres) in depth.
 The highest point of the boulders is 8 feet